Basílica de Nuestra Señora del Buen Consejo

 Casa Revuelta information

-Casa Revuelta puts out some of Madrid’s finest tapas of bacalao (cod) bar none - the fact that the octogenarian owner, Señor Revuelta, painstakingly extracts every fish bone in the morning and serves as a waiter in the afternoon wins the argument for us.
+Casa Revuelta puts out some of Madrid’s finest tapas of bacalao (cod) bar none – unlike elsewhere, tajadas de bacalao don't have bones in them and slide down the throat with the greatest of ease.
 Early on a Sunday afternoon, as the Rastro crowd gathers here, it’s filled to the rafters.